 9. Take a Day Trip to Capri or Positano

 Naples makes a great base from which to explore so many of southern Italy’s amazing places.
-One of those is the island of Capri, which many people do as a day trip from Sorrento or Naples, although we suggest staying at least overnight.
+One of those is the island of Capri, which many people do as a day trip from Sorrento or Naples.
+But there’s a lot of fun things to do in Capri, it really deserves an overnight or two.
 The breezy island has a jet-setter feel and some beautiful spots to explore like the Blue Grotto and Villa Jovis, home to Emperors Tiberius and Caligula.
 And the local food here is worth the trip alone!

 Positano is also an easy day trip from Naples.
 The ferry from Naples will first stop in Sorrento, then circle around the tip of the Sorrentino peninsula and head down the Amalfi Coast to Positano.
 It’s a great day trip destination with lots of things to do from hiking Positano and taking a cooking class to relaxing on the beautiful beaches.